How Long Does Suboxone Stay In Your System?

 The Bottom Line

-Here is a quick summary of our discussion regarding ‘how long does Suboxone stay in your system’.
+Here is a quick summary of our discussion regarding ‘How long does Suboxone stay in your system?

-• Buprenorphine has 37 hours half-life
+• Buprenorphine has a 37-hour half-life.

 • Naloxone has less than a 1-hour half-life.